INJURED IN AN AUTO ACCIDENT?

 - Coverage of third parties (trucking company, construction contractor, and automobile manufacturer) that caused or contributed to the crash or its consequences.

 Damages are based on the economic impact and the personal aftermath.
-This includes all medical bills and future medical care, lost wages, and projected loss of income, compensation for pain and suffering, and compensation for disfigurement or permanent disability.
-You are also entitled to coverage for repair/replacement of your damaged vehicle..
+This could mean several things.
+It could mean all medical bills and future medical care, lost wages, and projected loss of income.
+It could also be compensation for pain and suffering.
+Or, it could be compensation for disfigurement or permanent disability.
+You are also entitled to coverage for repair/replacement of your damaged vehicle.

-Each insurance policy has an upper limit, or maximum, on damages, depending on how much coverage was purchased.
+Each insurance policy has an upper limit, or maximum, on damages.
+This upper limit depends on how much coverage the policy owner purchased.
 In cases of catastrophic personal injury or wrongful death, we may seek compensation from several sources to reach the needed amount, including claims under your own insurance for excess losses.
 At other times, unsafe road or highway design or a defect in the automobile operated may signal other avenues of recovery.

 The vast majority of claims are settled out of court, although negotiations may take several months.
-We will file a formal lawsuit to preserve our rights or to put pressure on a party that is reluctant to admit liability or settle the claim.
+We can file a formal lawsuit to preserve your rights.
+A lawsuit could also put pressure on a party that is reluctant to admit liability or settle the claim.
 The last recourse is to try the case before a jury.
 This is an expensive undertaking involving many experts and witnesses, and there is always the risk of coming up empty.
 However, we do go to trial (and regularly win) when the facts support our client but the defense refuses a reasonable settlement.